matt001k/ANIMIO/README.md

 Video Demonstration:
 https://www.youtube.com/watch?v=lcOCRH56Vb8

-Detailed description of your work including design with detailed schematic diagram and flow charts for software.
 The IOT Animal Feeder is currently a prototype targeted toward typical American Homes of families on the go.
 It includes a sleek designed housing.
 The components for the housing were all 3D printed.
 Electrical components are all development boards/modules, further pursuing of this project would be implementation of a full Printed Circuit Board.
 The firmware development on the MCU was done through Arduino.
 To tie everything together, an application was created using the Kivy cross-platform Python framework which gives the ability of Android and IOS users to access the application.
 The design process, assembly, and software/firmware explanation will be included within the detailed description.

 ## Design Process